Diplomatic Relations and Official Representation

 Canada opened its first trade office in Brazil in 1866.
 Canada’s Embassy in Brazil opened in 1944, with Jean Désy as Canada’s first Ambassador to Brazil.
 In May 1941, Brazil opened a legation in Ottawa with João Alberto Lins de Barros as the first Brazilian Ambassador to Canada.

 In Brazil, Canada is represented by the Embassy of Canada in Brasilia as well as Consulates General in São Paulo and Rio de Janeiro.
 Canada’s Trade Commissioner Service also has offices in Belo Horizonte, Recife and Porto Alegre.
 Brazil is represented in Canada by an Embassy in Ottawa with Consulates General in Montréal, Toronto, and Vancouver.

-Brazil, a priority for the Government of Canada, is featured in the Government of Canada’s Strategy for Engagement in the Americas, Global Commerce Strategy and International Education Strategy.
+Brazil, a priority for the Government of Canada, is featured in the Government of Canada’s Strategy for Engagement in the Americas, Global Markets Action Plan and International Education Strategy.
 Canada-Brazil relations have grown based on our strategic interests and engagement based on the promotion of security, prosperity and democratic governance.
 Our relationship has been strengthened by extensive whole-of-government cooperation in many sectors, such as health, education, defence, agriculture, and science and technology.

 Canada and Brazil share democratic governance, stable economies, abundant natural resources, vast and sparsely inhabited territories, as well as the richness that comes from multicultural diversity, including indigenous populations.
 Canada’s relationship with Brazil is growing, as indicated by burgeoning trade and investment, and greater interest in both countries in learning more about the other from both a public policy and person-to-person perspective.